 * Click here for rating key

-10 Degrees South Restaurant Review: Owners Justin Anthony and his dad, Derick, are established Atlanta transplants from South Africa.
-This dramatic---if a bit loud---restaurant features a sort of tapas bar and a delightful outdoor space that feels very African.
-The cuisine blends myriad culinary traditions, including French, Portuguese, Dutch, Mediterranean, Indian and Malaysian, as well as indigenous.
-The Portuguese influence appears in the piri-piri-graced pair of giant prawns.
-Dutch-inspired, the boerewors sandwich, beef sausage on a milano roll, is a great tapa with a glass of wine.
-We like the boboti, a classic dish of ground meat seasoned with curry, raisins and olives, topped with a cream sauce layer and baked.
-Here's where you discover Pinotage, the country’s unique red wine grape, which harmonizes with lamb stews and curries.
-Sosaties (skewers of beef filet with apricot curry sauce), grilled calamari steak and biltong are other signature dishes, and specials present other highlights of South African cooking.
-For dessert, check out Di's Delight, a sponge cake and fruit combination.
-The wine list is 90 percent South African, a real treat.
+10 Degrees South Restaurant Review: Dramatic and contemporary, if a bit loud, 10 Degrees South features classic South African cuisine, which blends myriad culinary traditions including French, Portuguese, Dutch, Mediterranean, Indian and Malaysian, as well as indigenous.
+Piri-piri sauce, originating in Africa, graces a pair of giant prawns.
+We like the fork-tender lamb lollipops; kingklip, a fish of South Africa, baked and complemented by a lemon-butter sauce; and the grilled calamari.
+Dutch-inspired, the boerewors sandwich, beef sausage on a milano roll, may serve as a tapa to pair with a glass of wine.
+Boboti, a dish of ground meat, in this case beef or chicken, is seasoned with curry, raisins and olives and topped with a cream sauce layer then baked.
+Sosaties (skewers of beef filet with apricot curry sauce) and biltong are other signature items, and specials present additional highlights of South African cooking.
+For dessert, check out Di's Delight, a sponge cake and fruit combination delivered warm with vanilla ice cream.
+The wine list offers a substantial collection of both red and white South African wines.
+Pinotage, made from the country’s unique red wine grape, harmonizes with lamb stews and curries.
 Finish with a glass of Van Der Hum, the orange-flavored brandy.